frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 <center><img src="\img\design-guide\stage1b\belt\beltAndPulley.webp" style="width:50%"></center>
 <center>*A belt and pulley transmission.
 (Image Source: [ReCalc](https://www.reca.lc/belts))*</center>

 In order to change the torque and speed from the input to the output, different sized pulleys must be used.
-The ratio between the number of teeth on each pulley determines how torque and speed are modified.
-Gear ratio is also used to express the ratio of pulley teeth.
-Note that unlike gears, the two pulleys will spin the same direction.
+For belt transmissions, the gear ratio is the number of teeth on the output pulley to the number of teeth on the input pulley.
+This ratio is the mechanical advantage of the system.
+Note that unlike gears, pulleys will spin in the same direction.

 **Types of Belt**